 On September 12, 2007, our board of directors met with and received a report from our Financial Advisors on capital market conditions, which had not materially improved since our August 6 meeting due to continued turmoil in credit markets prompted by concerns regarding sub-prime mortgage defaults among other things.
-Based on this input and other factors described below, our board of directors determined that it was in the best interests of the company and our stockholders to delay the listing and concurrent offering of our common stock and not pursue a listing without a concurrent offering of our common stock until the public real estate equity markets have stabilized.
-Our board of directors also discussed the approaching Liquidation Date and determined that being required to pursue a listing (whether or not the listing included a concurrent offering of our common stock), sale of assets or any other strategic transaction prior to the current Liquidation Date in light of the current capital market conditions might adversely affect our ability to effectively maximize stockholder value.
+Based on this input and other factors described below, our board of directors determined that it was in the best interests of the company and our stockholders to delay the listing and concurrent offering of our common stock until the public real estate equity markets have stabilized.
+Our board of directors also discussed the approaching Liquidation Date and determined that being required to pursue a listing, sale of assets or any other strategic transaction prior to the current Liquidation Date in light of the current capital market conditions might adversely affect our ability to effectively maximize stockholder value.